kavindasr/kubernetes-apim/distributed/ACP_TM_GW_KM/README.md

   - API Control Plane (ACP) - [wso2am-acp](https://hub.docker.com/r/wso2/wso2am-acp)
   - Traffic Manager (TM) - [wso2am-tm](https://hub.docker.com/r/wso2/wso2am-tm)
   - Universal Gateway (GW) - [wso2am-universal-gw](https://hub.docker.com/r/wso2/wso2am-universal-gw)

+  > **Note:** There is no separate Docker image for the Key Manager.
+The ACP image should be used for the Key Manager component.

 - Since the products need to connect to databases at runtime, we need to include the relevant JDBC drivers in the distribution.
 This too can be included in the docker image building stage.
 For example, you can add the MySQL driver as follows.
   ```dockerfile